WSLockhart/Anagrams/README.md

 ## The Code:

 There are two scripts here: anagrams.py and anagramsplayer.py.
-The former is simply a search for all possible steals of a given word that you input.
+The former executes a search for all possible steals of a given word that you input.
 The latter is the main program, a perfect 1-person anagrams player.
 The player uses a 5-letter minimum.

 tiles_scrabble.txt is the set of tiles used in the game (which you could of course cutsomize). engmix_84k.txt is a dictionary of 84,000 English words (including pluralizations, conjugations etc) that the program uses.